 With my first, I got a positive pregnancy test before my husband got home from work.
 So I jumped in my car and ran to Target to buy a onesie.
 Putting it into an Amazon package, I left it out front for him to open when he got inside.
 I videotaped the entire thing, and it was such a special moment; it even went viral on TikTok a year later.
 For my second, we were in a global pandemic.
-So with both of us being home, I texted him to come to the bathroom then proceeded to shove the test in his face.
+So with both of us being home, I texted him to come to the bathroom and then shove the test in his face.
 Romantic?
 Not quite.
 On par for a second baby?
 Definitely.

 And then we took our time telling our news to loved ones.
 When I was pregnant the first time around, I couldn’t stand to talk to anyone without revealing my news.
-This time, it was easier to keep a secret, and it even felt somewhat sacred to do so.
-This time, I waited until I was about 14 weeks along before telling anyone outside our family, even some of my closest friends.
+This time, it was easier to keep my pregnancy a secret, and it even felt somewhat sacred to do so.
+I waited until I was about 14 weeks along before telling anyone outside our family, even some of my closest friends.
 It may not seem long, but for us, it was a lifetime compared to our first.

 The symptoms started fast.

 It seemed that overnight, I looked and felt pregnant.
 My boobs grew to their full pregnancy size in just a few days, and I even started showing very early on.
 With my first, I wished for a bump every day until one finally appeared ever so slightly at 20 weeks.
-This time, I put my regular jeans away before I even let the world know I was expecting.
+This time, I put my regular jeans away before letting the world know I was expecting.

 There was no time to worry.

 This time around, I vowed to be calmer.
-Knowing that things like cramping and discharge are extremely normal, I can forgo any negative feelings when they happen and just enjoy the fact that I can create this life.
+Knowing that things like cramping and discharge are incredibly normal, I can forgo any negative feelings when they happen and just enjoy the fact that I can create this life.
 Of course, I still get nervous before every doctor’s appointment.
 But the nerves quickly calm when I see my baby on the screen or hear her heartbeat.
 And I don’t spend all night wondering if my baby is okay—this time, I just know she is.

 I knew what to do.